-- 6.23.
-Council will set aside \$1,500 per Councillor annually in its budget to facilitate professional development of Councillors through programs, training, education courses and membership of professional bodies (as defined in section 6.25).
-Any further professional development costs would be subject to a business case submitted to the Chief Executive Officer. - 6.24 In the first year of a new Council term, Council will provide a comprehensive induction program for all Councillors which considers any guidelines issued by the Office of Local Government (OLG).
-The cost of the induction program will be in addition to the ongoing professional development funding. - 6.25.
-Annual membership of professional bodies will only be covered where the membership is relevant to the exercise of the Councillor's civic duties, the Councillor actively participates in the body and the cost of membership is likely to be fully offset by savings from attending events as a member. - 6.26.
-Approval for professional development activities is subject to a prior written request to the Chief Executive Officer outlining the: - details of the proposed professional development - relevance to Council priorities and business - relevance to the exercise of the Councillor's civic duties.
+6.23 Council will set aside \$1,500 per Councillor annually in its budget to facilitate professional development of

+Councillors through programs, training, education courses and membership of professional bodies (as defined in section 6.25).
+Any further professional development costs would be subject to a business case submitted to the Chief Executive Officer.

+- 6.24 In the first year of a new Council term, Council will provide a comprehensive induction program for all Councillors which considers any guidelines issued by the Office of Local Government (OLG).
+The cost of the induction program will be in addition to the ongoing professional development funding. - Annual membership of professional bodies will only be covered where the membership is relevant to the exercise of the Councillor's civic duties, the Councillor actively participates in the body and the cost of membership is likely to be fully offset by savings from attending events as a member. - 6.26 Approval for professional development activities is subject to a prior written request to the Chief Executive Officer outlining the: - details of the proposed professional development - relevance to Council priorities and business - relevance to the exercise of the Councillor's civic duties. - 6.27 In assessing a Councillor request for a professional development activity, the Chief Executive Officer must consider the factors set out in Clause 6.26, as well as the cost of the professional development in relation to the Councillor's remaining budget.